 If you have a healthy marriage, remember how much he values the marital relationship.
 Keep in mind that unfounded doubts only bring negative thoughts.

 Tip 9: Maintain people who love your close

-It’s important that you have a close group friends and family who you can reach out when you’re start feeling bad.
+You must have a close group of friends and family who you can reach out to when you start feeling bad.
 They can offer support.
 Sometimes, when someone is feeling anxious for any reason, having someone to spend time with helps drain some angst.